katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-05-ahad-biha-kmsa/ReadMe.txt

                         end
                     end");;
     val it: HigherFun.value = Int 7
-Because closures the first x is already filled out in addtwo and there it just takes 5+2 and disregards the 77
+The parameter x is already given in addtwo.
+As such, when running addtwo 5 it just takes 5+2 and disregards the 77

 run (fromString @"let add x = let f y = x+y in f end